andr-ew/ndls/README.md

     - 1 - hold one finger on the lit / current value key
     - 2 - press the key of the rate you'd like to glide to
     - 3 - softcut will glide to the new rate, based on the amount of time you were holding down the lit key. this is an expressive gesture !
+- **send & return:** these keys allow you to route the output of a track into the input of another track. all tracks with a lit **send** key will be routed into each track with a lit **return** key.
+  - idea: send a loop track into another track set up like a delay, for echoed loops.

 #### pattern recorders